Tamas-Gavlider/CheckAloan/README.md

         - Age over 65<br>![Age-over-65](/docs/screenshots/age-over-65.png)
     - The loan amount cannot exceed 20,000.
 If a higher amount is entered, the user will be notified<br> and can choose to proceed with the maximum amount or cancel the application.
     - The monthly payment cannot exceed the loan amount.
 The user will be asked to adjust<br> the monthly payment.
+    - The application will be cancelled if the expense amount is higher than the income amount><br>
 - Data maintaned in class instances.
-Except the welcome_message and applicant_details functions.<br> Those are handled outside of the class.
+Except the welcome_message, applicant_details and the get details functions.<br> Those are handled outside of the class.
 - **welcome_message** will greet the user and, based on the input, either start the application or close it.
 - **applicant_details** will return the user inputs, which will be used to create a class object.
 - **database** is an empty dictionary.
 The applications that reach the decision phase will be stored as integers.

 ### Future Features

+User will have an option to schedule an appointment with a financial advisor after the submission of the application.
+Additional inputs from customer like any missed payments in the pass, criminal record etc.

 ## Data Model